On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Introduction

 \begin{theorem} The ladder with $3$~rungs has the edge-{E}rd{\H o}s-{P\'o}sa property. \end{theorem}

-We also show that the house graph has the edge-Erd\H{o}s-P\'{o}sa.
-One other result that we obtain and might be of interest, is that $A$-$m$-trees, trees that contain $m$ vertices of a specified set $A$, have the edge-Erd\H{o}s-P\'{o}sa.
-These are a generalization of $A$-paths.
+From the proof of Theorem \ref{3RungLadderHasEdgeEPProperty} we can deduce that the house graph (see Chapter \ref{SmallLadder}) has the edge-Erd\H{o}s-P\'{o}sa property as well.
+Again, both of these graphs are just $6$-cycles respectively $5$-cycles with a chord (and both of them are small expansions of $\Theta_3$), but the proof takes quite some effort.
+As a byproduct, we see that $(A,m)$-trees, that is trees that contain $m$ vertices of a given vertex set $A$, have the edge-Erd\H{o}s-P\'{o}sa property, too.
+These can be seen as a generalization of $A$-paths.

+To clarify what happens for larger ladders, we improve upon the negative result by Bruhn, Heinlein and Joos \cite{bruhn18} mentioned above.